 Because Don was such an important part of MBHRC, it was decided to have a perpetual trophy in his honor.
 His widow, Ginger, and close friend, Pluis Davern, picked several trophies for the club to choose from.
 The one we chose was named "Sunrise" and it depicted the way we all remembered him... always touching and looking at his dog.
 We received many donations to cover the cost of this trophy, including some from the East Coast.

 In Don's honor, this trophy is awarded each year to the person deemed to have contributed, through their dedication, attitude and hard work, the most effort to continue the growth and interest in the hunt test program.
-The past recipients of the Don Campbell Award are John Culin, Lucy Bradford, Pluis Davern, Wendy Johnston, Pat Johnson, Gaylene Cranford, Trig and Angie Birkeland and Brian and Denise Iwata.
+The past recipients of the Don Campbell Award are John Culin, Lucy Bradford, Pluis Davern, Wendy Johnston, Pat Johnson, Gaylene Cranford, Trig and Angie Birkeland, Brian and Denise Iwata, and Linda Christensen.